anjalipn/learning-agentic-ai/1.ai-anjali/README.md

 4. **Port Already in Use**:
    - The default port is 7860.
 If busy, Gradio will automatically find an available port

+5. **Hugging Face Spaces Module Error**:
+   - Ensure `requirements.txt` is in the root directory
+   - Check Space logs for installation errors
+   - Restart the Space after updating requirements

 ### Debug Mode: